Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 }

 ```

-Further, each entity type, based on it's functionality will add additional elements to this schema.
+Further, each entity type, based on its functionality, will add new elements to this schema.
 For example, in case of relationships, there will also be present the `from` and `to` fields, pointing to the entities being in relationship.

-The `attributes` part is used to store the system or application specific properties and it is an array of properties with fixed schema:
+The `attributes` part is used to store the system or application-specific properties, and it's an array of properties with fixed schema as follows:

 ```json
 {